halessi/DCF/README.md

-# DCF
+# DCF: Discounted Cash Flows

 I've worked to create this as part of an effort to learn valuation methodologies.
-This repository allows for rapid current and historical DCF workups which can be compared to a number of values.
+This repository allows for rapid current and historical DCF workups.

-I have found tweaking each of the configurable variables to help with developing an insight into how the assumptions made when doing discounted cash flows play a role on the end valuation.
+I have found tweaking each of the configurable variables (CapEx growth, Revenue growth, etc) to help with developing an insight into how the assumptions made when doing discounted cash flows play a role on the end valuation.
 This insight is essential to utilizing DCF effectively.

+### Examining the impact of changing the discount rate on Net Present Value